Entropy of entanglement

 The entropy of entanglement (or entanglement entropy) is a measure of the degree of quantum entanglement between two subsystems constituting a two-part composite quantum system.
 Given a pure bipartite quantum state of the composite system, it is possible to obtain a reduced density matrix describing knowledge of the state of a subsystem.
 The entropy of entanglement is the Von Neumann entropy of the reduced density matrix for any of the subsystems.
-If it is non-zero, i.e. the subsystem is in a mixed state, it indicates the two subsystems are entangled.
+If it is non-zero, it indicates the two subsystems are entangled.